-As Remitly is headquartered in the United States, the company has obtained authorisation to transmit money in all U.S. states and Canadian provinces, except Quebec.
-Remitly’s subsidiaries are also regulated by the relevant authorities in the jurisdiction of their operations, such as the Financial Conduct Authority in the United Kingdom.
+Remitly is regulated by the Financial Crimes Enforcement Network in the USA.
+Its international subsidiaries are regulated by the relevant authorities in the jurisdiction of their operations, such as the FCA in the UK and ASIC in Australia.

 Customer funds are held in trust

 In accordance with the standards imposed by government regulators, the funds of Remitly customers are held in segregated accounts and are kept apart from the company’s own operating accounts.
 This ensures the security of customer funds, should Remitly encounter financial difficulty.

 The Remitly website is protected with TLS encryption, which prevents sensitive data from being intercepted during your visit.
 You can confirm that this is in place by recognising a green padlock next to the website’s URL on your browser.

 Are there Remitly complaints?
 A look at its reputation

 Are there any Remitly complaints – or what about Remitly fraud?
 Let’s take a look at its reputation.

 As of publication, Remitly has received over 28,000 reviews on Trustpilot with an average rating of 4 out of 5 stars; representing a positive experience in 90 percent of interactions with its customers.